tt-isv-org/scc/article-intro/README.md

   name: scc-sample-pod
 ```

 Note that in these two examples we are allowing the SCCs to be applied through out the cluster.
 SCCs on local or cluster access will not alter the priority or restriction.
+As well as SCCs are not merged, one is accepted and the rest are ignored.

 ## Summary